 The TM30 was the worst performing thermal compound, which averaged 2°C to 3°C hotter than the others.
 Considering its mediocre thermal conductivity at 3.5 W/mK, the results were expected.
 For comparison, the Artic MX-2 and GELID GC Extreme have noticeably higher thermal conductivity at 5.6 W/mK and 8.5 W/mK respectively.
 Though, the TM30 was still able to keep the processor below 60°C.

-The Corsair TM30 thermal compound performed reasonably, but fall slightly short when comparing with the other TIM we tested.
+The Corsair TM30 thermal compound performed reasonably, but fell slightly short when comparing with the other TIM we tested.
 The more liquidy mixture should lead to an extended lifespan (at least a few years) without any drying and cracking problems.

 The TM30 costs $7.99 USD (MSRP) for the 3g package, which is inline with most mainstream thermal compound in the market.
 For a similar price, the TM30 is competing with the Noctua NT-H1 or the Artic MX-2.
 A slightly lower price would make the product more appealing.
 Being the first of its kind from Corsair, the TM30 certainly has more to improve, but it is a great first step to iterate from.